StathisGln/stathisgln.github.io/content/_index.md

           location: Athens
           date_start: '2018-05-01'
           date_end: '2019-01-31'
-          description: 'I worked as the only ML engineer to develop a network for automated product recognition in pictures taken from supermarket shelves.
-This required designing Computer Vision algorithms and tools for easy annotation and creating both training and detection procedures alongside with back-end support.'
+          description: "In my capacity as the sole Machine Learning Engineer, I undertook the development of a robust network for automated product recognition within images captured from supermarket shelves.
+This required designing Computer Vision algorithms and tools for easy annotation and creating both training and detection procedures alongside with back-end support."
     design:
       columns: '2'
   - block: collection